phpecc/phpecc/README.md

 ### Information

-This library is a rewrite/update of Matys Danter's ECC library.
+This library is a rewrite/update of Matyas Danter's ECC library.
 All credit goes to him.

 For more information on Elliptic Curve Cryptography please read http://matejdanter.com/?cat=14